boscojacinto/Restaurant-FL/README.md

    privacy preserving way.
    #### We considered Private Set Intersection technique to determine if the customer exists in the neighbour restaurant's recent visited customer list.
 This allows the local restaurant to request the customer to provide a feedback of his/her recent visit to the neighboring restaurant with the neighbouring restaurant knowing the customer identity (pseudo or otherwise)

-2. The neighbour restaurant should make its list of recent customer avaialble privately to all restaurants in the area.
+2. The neighbour restaurant should make its list of recent customer available privately to all restaurants in the area.
    #### We used [OpenMined/PSI](https://github.com/OpenMined/PSI) to enable this feature and hosted the exchange of messages over a gRPC server with protobuf.
 This particular PSI library allows data compression in the form of bloom fliters.